New in 2021!

-Established in 1846, Palestine is filled with striking architecture, antique shopping and a growing culinary scene.
-Palestine has over 1800 recognized historic resources and more buildings in the National Register of Historic Places than any Texas city except Galveston, in Texas.
+Established in 1846, Palestine, known as the gateway from the prairies to the undulating woodlands, is filled with striking architecture and a growing culinary scene.
+Palestine has over 1800 recognized historic resources and more buildings in the National Register of Historic Places than any Texas City except Galveston.

-Eilenberger’s Bakery is known as the oldest bakery in Texas, and the historic Texas Theatre hosts a variety of productions yearly.
-Art Tracks Sculpture tours, along Main Street, take place weekly Thursday-Sunday.
+Eilenberger’s Bakery is renowned as the oldest bakery in Texas, and the historic Texas Theatre entertains visitors with a variety of yearly productions.
+Art Tracks Sculpture tours, along Main Street, take place weekly Thursday through Sunday.

-Davey Dogwood Park, on North Link Street, celebrates the annual Texas Dogwood Trails festival late March-early April.
-Other annual events include the Hot Pepper Festival in October, The Polar Express™ Train Ride in November-December, The Taste of New Orleans: Mardi Gras Celebration in February, and 1836 Chuckwagon Race on Texas Independence Day.
+Davey Dogwood Park, on North Link Street, celebrates the annual Texas Dogwood Trails Festival late-March through early-April.
+Other annual events include the Hot Pepper Festival in October, The Polar Express™ Train Ride November and December, The Taste of New Orleans: Mardi Gras Celebration in February, and 1836 Chuckwagon Race on Texas’ Independence Day.

 Centrally located between Dallas, Houston and Austin, Palestine boasts more than 1,800 historic sites including the award-winning Main Street District.
 Home to the Texas State Railroad and Dogwood Trails, Palestine is graced with stately homes, gorgeous scenic drives and a Texas-friendly welcome that offers a true Southern experience.
 Palestine was named one of the Top Travel Destinations in Texas by Texas Highways.

 Interesting Side Story